cloudfoundry-community/cf-subway/README.md

 :::::::::::::::::::::::::::::::::::::::::::
 ```

-Subway is a multiplexing service broker that allows you to scale out single node brokers, such as cf-containers-broker/docker-boshrelease and cf-redis-broker/cf-redis-release.
+Subway is a multiplexing service broker that allows you to scale out single node brokers, such as cf-containers-broker/docker-boshrelease.

 -	CI pipeline https://ci.starkandwayne.com/pipelines/subway
 -	BOSH release https://github.com/cloudfoundry-community/cf-subway-boshrelease